Travel and Entertainment Management

 - Rental Cars.
 Rental car reservations must be booked using the University’s preferred provider through the University’s Online Travel and Expense System.
 The University maintains a Comprehensive Automobile Liability Insurance Policy to cover bodily injury and property damage liabilities arising out of the use of rented vehicles being driven on behalf of the University.
 Therefore, employees traveling on University business must decline any insurance coverage offered by the rental car company except in foreign countries where travelers must always accept additional rental car insurance.
 The University will not reimburse the costs of collision damage insurance unnecessarily acquired from rental companies.
 When renting a vehicle, the traveler must not accept the fuel option and must refuel rental cars per each rental locations’ refill requirements prior to returning the car in order to minimize costs.

 - Personal Vehicles.
 Authorized travelers may use their own personal vehicles for local and non-local business travel.
-The University will reimburse documented business mileage at the rate approved by the Internal Revenue Service.
+The University will reimburse documented business mileage at the rate approved by the Internal Revenue Service except for those receiving an automobile allowance.
+An authorized traveler, who receives an automobile allowance and chooses to use their vehicle for non-local business travel will be reimbursed the lesser of the amount for economy or the most economical air fare to and from the location or actual mileage driven at the rate approved by the Internal Revenue Service.
 The University accepts no responsibility for collision damage to a vehicle owned and operated by an employee while driving on University business.
 This becomes the sole responsibility of the employee and the employee's insurance carrier in the event of an accident.

 - Other Ground Transportation.
 Car fares, taxicab fares, and bus fares to and from railway, bus, and airport terminals, to and from business facilities and hotels, and for local business needs are reimbursable expenses.
 If bus or rail travel is used, the traveler must select coach class.